garytalmes/mern-auth-starter-ctx/README.md

 # MERN Auth Starter

 This is a small MERN authentication package for my students.
 Recently updated to incorporate React v18.
+This version also includes integration with React Context.

 ## The Authentication Process